warisali2/warisali.ml/content/posts/dev-career-paths.md

 at the forefront of cybersecurity warfare.
 They monitor our networks to detect any anomalies and respond to attacks.
 These are the first responders in cybersecurity.

-The field of cybersecurity is still evolving, and I'm sure that there are many more relatively-new job titles already out there or will be coming out soon.
-The career paths I have listed here are some of the most representative ones available today.
+The field of cybersecurity is still evolving, and there are many more relatively-new job titles already out there or will be coming out soon.
+The career paths listed here are some of the most representative ones available today.

+### Careers in Cyber Security

 #### Penetration Tester
 Penetration testers conduct simulated attacks against organizations to test their cyber-security readiness.
 They get